dennis-gerike/flickr-images-to-postcard-converter/README.md

 either try to build the missing image yourself (see below) or create a new issue in GitHub.

 If not configured otherwise, the app will store the processed images in the folder `/app/data` **within** the container.
-So, you need to attach a volume to gain access to them (see examples below.)
+So, you need to attach a volume to get them out of the container (see examples below.)

 #### ...via environment variables

 The following example shows you a minimal version when using environment variables.
-The Flickr API key is mandatory.
-No text will be added to the images.
-For the margins and aspect ratio default values will be used.
+The `FLICKR_API_KEY` and `MEDIA_ID` are mandatory settings.
+Omitting them will cause the app to fail.
+All other settings are optional.
+Omitting them will cause the app to use default values.

 ```shell
 docker run \